Education and Relevance in the 21st Century

-Life has changed radically throughout human history and our approaches and attitude towards education have transformed with it.
-In ancient times, people gathered around the fire and the elders told stories about their own life and the experiences of their ancestors, passing down important knowledge to the younger generation.
+Life has changed radically throughout human history and our approaches and attitudes toward education have transformed with it.
+In ancient times, people gathered around the fire and the elders told stories about their own lives and the experiences of their ancestors, passing down important knowledge to the younger generation.
 This kind of early education was a social act and was the most interesting part of the day.
-It involved people’s creative imagination while also being connected to their every-day lives and survival.
+It involved people’s creative imagination while also being connected to their everyday lives and survival.
 Knowing what former generations experienced could make a difference between life and death.

 Later, education by teachers and masters was a privilege for the rich and nobles, as a way to strengthen their social status and power.
 The one-on-one interaction made this education very personalized.
 Even in the dawn of institutionalized education, getting into school held the promise of a better life.
 The choice was between studying and advancing in society or hard physical labor without proper social respect.
 In those circumstances, studying was the desirable option for many, and it did not matter that it was not “fun”.

 But these are different times.
 Education is obligatory and as an obvious consequence, it is much less appreciated.
 Children often do not see the point of what they need to learn.
 Questions like “When will I ever use this in real life?” are repeatedly asked as a protest against the educational system.
 And we can’t even say that they never have a valid point.